-A District staff liaison will be assigned to the Coastside Protection Area to work with local residents, property owners, government, and interest groups in developing recommendations to the District Board of Directors.
+District staff liaisons will be assigned to work with local residents, property owners, government, and interest groups in developing recommendations to the District Board of Directors.

-The District's Planning Manager is the primary staff liaison to work with local residents, property owners, local elected officials, government agencies, and neighborhood and other interest groups in developing recommendations for the District's Board of Directors.
 When the Coastside Protection Area was first integrated into the District, the Real Property Manager served as the primary liaison between local residents and the Board.
 Today, for agricultural topics, including leases and tenant communications, the Conservation Grazing Program Manager is the District's liaison and point of contact.
-For other topics (public access projects, habitat restoration projects, grant opportunities, etc.,), several senior staff members act as liaisons, working with local residents, property owners, local elected officials, government agencies, and neighborhood and other interest groups in developing recommendations for the Board.
-In addition, the District has multiple means for residents to convey their concerns to the District and the Board: via phone, e-mail, public meeting comments or comments directly to their
+The Skyline and Foothills Area superintendents serve as staff liaisons to address neighbor safety concerns such as fire, emergency evacuation, parking, and road and tree maintenance.
+For other topics (public access projects, habitat restoration projects, grant opportunities, etc.,), several senior staff members act as liaisons, working with local residents, property owners, local elected officials, government agencies, and neighborhood and other interest groups in developing recommendations for the Board and will be identified in future project-by-project notifications.
+In addition, the District has multiple means for residents to convey their concerns to the District and the Board: via phone, e-mail, public meeting comments or comments directly to their elected Board representative.
+Up-to-date contact information for staff liaisons and public communications are available in the Good Neighbor brochure.